Have you ever wondered how much is life insurance in Canada?

 Insurers like healthier applicants, whether they're from Manitoba, Saskatchewan, Ontario, Alberta, or British Columbia, because they are likely to live longer.
 As such, they reward them with lower life insurance premiums.

 Insurers in Ontario, Alberta, British Columbia (or any province) may ask you health-related questions to assess your health.
-They may also require a medical test and access to your health records or request an attending physician statement.
+They may also require a medical exam and access to your health records or request an attending physician statement.
 However, there are also some life insurance products that don't require medical exams, offering a simplified form and faster application process for those who prefer not to undergo a medical examination.

 If you have any questions about how much life insurers will charge you or which policy type to choose, speaking to an advisor can be beneficial.